 Jump to:

-- White Rice: Any white rice will do, but I suggest long-grain basmati.
+- White Rice: Any white rice will do, but I recommend long-grain basmati.
 NOTE: Different types of rice have different cooking times.
-I know most Jambalaya is mushy, but I am not a mushy rice lover, so follow this recipe if you like yours grainy.

 - Tomato and Tomato Paste: This gives the rice a reddish colour.
 Diced or crushed tomatoes.

-- Chicken Broth:ย This recipe calls for lots of broth, half broth and half water.
+- Chicken Broth: This recipe calls for a mixture of broth and water, half broth and half water.
 Vegetable or beef broth is also a good option.
 You can also use my homemade broth recipe.

 - Garlic: For flavour.